CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 - Damage absorption cannot reduce damage to 0.

 ## The mod is too easy/hard!
-Go to `Options > Mod Options > Criminal Dawn` and you can change the difficulty cap.
+Go to `Options > Mod Options > Criminal Dawn` in-game and you can change the difficulty cap.
 The difficulty increases towards the cap as you progress through a run and receive items.

 ## I don't like the mutators.
-Go to `Options > Mod Options > Criminal Dawn` and you can change the mutator mode.
+Go to `Options > Mod Options > Criminal Dawn` in-game and you can change the mutator mode.
 There are four options:
 - **Off:** No random mutators will generate.
 Friendly Fire (Hard+) and Winters' Shields (Death Wish+) will still be enabled.
 - **On:** Number of mutators will scale with heist number (1 mutator for first heist, 2 for second heist, etc).